 Concepts

-This solution offers full customization for clients who wish to manage their own software environments, whether installing a Linux or Windows system, or a hypervisor.
+Cloud Temple's Bare Metal offering provides dedicated physical servers associated with distributed block storage.
+This solution offers full customization for customers who wish to manage their own software environments, whether for installing a Linux, Windows, or hypervisor system.

-A robust and flexible infrastructure
+A flexible hardware infrastructure

-Main Components
+Main components

-- IBM Spectrum Virtualize Storage: A distributed block storage solution providing resilience and high performance.
+- IBM Spectrum Virtualize Storage : A distributed block storage solution, providing resilience and high performance.

 Architecture